the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 Kerckhoff’s principle:
 `One Time Pad` encryption technique that cannot be cracked but requires the use of a one-time pre-shared key the same size or longer than the message sent.

+`PGP` - [Pretty Good Privacy](https://en.m.wikipedia.org/wiki/Pretty_Good_Privacy#Digital_signatures)_used for signing, encrypting, and decrypting texts, e-mails, files, directories, and whole disk partitions and to increase the security of e-mail communications.
+Phil Zimmermann developed PGP in 1991.

 ---